-As a freelance photographer who’s constantly hustling to find new clients and make connections, the only logical place for me to live is in a big city.
+As a freelance travel photographer who’s constantly hustling to find new clients and make connections, the only logical place for me to live is in a big city.
 Big cities are where all the ad agencies and brand headquarters are, so this is where most creative networking needs to take place.
 The only issue is, as someone whose work and style heavily involve outdoor lifestyle, nature photography and picturesque locations, I need to constantly travel outside of the city to actually create my work.

 These two aspects of my work tend to conflict as the high costs of living in a city and the numerous costs of travel don’t exactly lend well to a freelance income.
 Luckily, over the past few years, I’ve figured out a few tips and tricks to lowering my travel costs, getting things for free, and finding secondary sources of income.
+Here is my travel photography guide.

 1. Join a points program